digbmc/dssf-syll/_weeks/02-design.md

 ### 1:00 PM - Visual Essays with Juncture (Meriç Özölçer)

-### 2:30 PM - Project work, Meetings with Hilde and Alice
+### 2:30 PM - Work on digital project plan, Meetings with Hilde and Alice
+- Goal: write up a description of digital project & post to teams

 ### 4:30 PM - Logs, Discussion